-As of July 31, 2021, the Company's condensed consolidated balance sheet includes assets classified as held for sale of \$3.4.
-The assets held for sale are reported within other current assets on the condensed consolidated balance sheet and represent the value of three operational facilities, corporate aircraft and select equipment.
-In light of the current market environment and as part of the ongoing integration of the QES business, the Company has consolidated operations within certain geographies rendering these locations unnecessary to support the efficient operations of the Company.
-These assets are being actively marketed for sale as of July 31, 2021 and are recorded at the lower of their carrying value or fair value less costs to sell.
-Subsequent to July 31, 2021, the Company has completed the sale of one operational facility with a carrying value of \$0.7 for total sales proceeds of \$0.7.
+As of October 31, 2021, the Company's condensed consolidated balance sheet included assets classified as held for sale of \$2.6.
+The assets held for sale were reported within other current assets on the condensed consolidated balance sheet and represented the value of three operational facilities and select equipment.
+In light of the current market environment and as part of the global integration of the QES business, the Company has consolidated operations within certain geographies rendering these locations unnecessary to support the efficient operations of the Company.
+These assets were being actively marketed for sale as of October 31, 2021 and were recorded at the lower of their carrying value or fair value less costs to sell.
+During the three months ended October 31, 2021, the Company completed the sale of one aircraft with a carrying value of \$0.8 for total sales proceeds of \$1.9 and one operational facility with a carrying value of \$0.7 for total sales proceeds of \$0.7.